Rest for the Weary

 Secondly, notice Jesus’ character.
 Verse 29: “Take my yoke upon you and learn from me, for I am gentle and humble in heart, and you will find rest for your souls.”
 (Matthew 11:29) What is Jesus like?
 He is gentle and humble in heart.

 That word “humble” means “to come low to the ground.”
-That’s what God did in Jesus.
+That’s exactly what God did for you in Jesus.
 God is infinitely higher than any of us.
 Heaven is his throne, and the earth is his footstool.
 And yet God came “low to the ground” through Jesus.
-The infinite creator God of the universe came into our world as a human being.
+The infinite creator God of the universe came down to earth as a human being.
 And as the Son of God, Jesus showed us what the Father is like.
 Jesus is gentle and humble in heart.
-And so is God the Father.
+That means so is God the Father.

 C. Jesus calls you to follow him as his disciple.